lespicker/jekyll-bootstrap/_posts/2018-01-10-tripod-review.md

 {% img /images/bli/2018/01/IMG_2126.jpg %}

-Both tripods have the same folded 21" length with attached ballhead.
+Both tripods have the same folded 21" length with attached ball head, although if you collapse the FLM with the ball head inside the legs, it reduces its footprint to only 15 inches.
+But, the FLM is a tad heavy for a travel tripod.
 Despite its thicker legs, the MeFoto clocks in at half-pound lighter than the FLM.
+One could argue that this extra mass is good, but I would rather add mass via my backpack attached to the center column loop than carry that extra weight around all day.

 {% img /images/bli/2018/01/IMG_2129.jpg %}